kampanaut/cavediver/README.md

 ## Introduction

-This is a **buffer relationship management system** that preserves your working context during complex development workflows.
+This is a **navigation context manager system** that visualizes your working context during _convoluted development workflows_.
 Have you ever jumped so many times, jumping to definitions, across files, and then suddenly you just felt lost?
-Well... this plugin **maintains persistent buffer relationships** and enables **non-destructive exploration** so you can fearlessly navigate codebases while preserving your working context across sessions.
+Like you ask yourself, _how did I end up here?_ Well... this plugin **helps you visualize the current context of where are you at** and enables a way of **non-destructive exploration** so you can fearlessly navigate codebases while preserving your working context across sessions also.

 ### Key Features